 effects directly via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard

 or search for MHRA Yellow Card in the Google Play or Apple App Store.
 By

 reporting side effects, you can help provide more information on the safety of

 - KEEP THIS MEDICINE OUT OF THE SIGHT AND REACH OF

-- You should keep the blister in the outer carton in order to protect from light
+- Keep the blister in the outer carton in order to protect from light

 - Do not take the tablets after the expiry date shown on the pack and blister